|

 2011/8/31 0:00:00 |

-Speed measurement is a problem often encountered in industrial and agricultural production, and it is of great significance to learn to use single-chip microcomputer technology to design speed measuring instruments.
+Speed measurement is a common problem in industrial and agricultural production, and it is of great significance to learn to use microcontroller technology to design speed measurement instruments.
 To measure speed, the first thing to solve is the problem of sampling.
-When using simulation technology to make a tachymeter, the method of the tachogenerator is commonly used, that is, the rotating shaft of the tachogenerator is connected to the shaft to be measured, and the voltage of the tachogenerator reflects the speed of the speed.
-Using a single-chip microcomputer for speed measurement, a simple pulse counting method can be used.
-As long as the shaft rotates every turn, one or more fixed pulses are generated, and the pulses are sent to the single-chip microcomputer for counting, the speed information can be obtained.
+When using simulation technology to make a tachymeter, the method of tachymeter generator is commonly used, that is, the shaft of the tachymeter generator is connected to the shaft to be measured, and the voltage of the tachymeter generator reflects the level of rotational speed.
+Velocity measurement using a microcontroller can be done using a simple pulse counting method.
+As long as the rotation of the shaft rotates for one week, one or more fixed pulses are generated and the pulses are fed into the microcontroller for counting, the rotational speed information can be obtained.

 Click Download |